tailhook/verwalter/doc/concepts.rst

 * The name of the command to run from limited set of options
 * Number of processes to run

-I.e. whatever evil would be in verwalter's script it can't run arbitrary command line on any host.
-So can't install rootkit, steal users' passwords and do any other harm except taking down the cluster (which is an expected permission for resource scheduler).
-This is in contrast to docker_/swarm and mesos_ which allow to run anything.
+I.e. whatever evil would be in verwalter's script it can't run an arbitrary command line on any host.
+So can't install a rootkit, steal users' passwords and do any other harm except taking down the cluster (which is an expected permission for resource scheduler).
+This is in contrast to docker_/swarm and mesos_ that allow to run anything.

 Cantal